 Mobility, growing connectivity of technologies, people and processes, and the expansion of networks and clouds to include ever more data, devices and decentralized ways of working, have made the new security perimeter the “everything”.
 It ranges from more traditional perimeters that still exist to the user as a perimeter and even the Internet as a parameter.
 That’s an enormous difference with how cybersecurity was viewed upon only a few years ago.

-The solution to address all these new cybersecurity risks and realities, which is not just a choice in this age of digital transformation and ubquituous connectivity, is by definition a holistic one that includes all the mentioned elements.
+The solution to address all these new cybersecurity risks and realities, which is not just a choice in this age of digital transformation and ubquituous connectivity, as said, is by definition a holistic one that includes all the mentioned elements.
 But it’s also one that approaches security in different and more encompassing ways.

 In the meantime, as organizations are putting issues such as security and compliance (with changing regulations), as well as business continuity, high on the agenda, it’s not as if the “bad guys” are sitting still either.
 Cybercriminals are smart, they know very well how to use new technologies and exploit vulnerabilities.